FOUNDATION-AI-BASED/gitea-desktop/README.md

 | Publish progress/status bar | ✓ | ✗ |
 | Local repo status (`git status --porcelain=v2`) | ✓ | ✗ |

+## MACOS!!

+The prebuild macos app requires you to self sign her!

+For that use the following command and execute the it in the terminal:

+xattr -cr /Applications/Gitea\ Desktop.app

+Setup guides will follow soon.

 ## Prerequisites

 - Node.js 20+ (recommended)